Quatern1on/ChessNowBot/README.md

 ChessNowBot was developed as a submission for the Telegram Mini App Contest.
 The goal of this competition is to encourage the creation of diverse and useful Mini Apps for Telegram.
 The ChessNowBot project adheres to the contest guidelines, providing a complete and functional Mini App for playing chess within the Telegram environment.

+# First Place Winner in the Telegram Mini App Contest

+ChessNowBot has been [awarded the first place](https://contest.com/mini-apps/entry4440) in the Telegram Mini App Contest. 🎉🏆

+ChessNowBot was developed as a [submission](https://contest.com/mini-apps/entry4440) for the [Telegram Mini App Contest](https://contest.com/mini-apps), which celebrates innovative and useful Mini Apps for Telegram.
+This achievement highlights the bot's excellence in providing an immersive chess experience within the Telegram platform.

 ## Demo

 You can evaluate ChessNowBot functionality in Telegram.
 The bot is available under the name [@ChessNowBot](https://t.me/ChessNowBot).
 Just select any chat, type in [@ChessNowBot](https://t.me/ChessNowBot) and add a space.